Channel Estimation for Pinching-Antenna Systems (PASS): System Model and Problem Formulation

 The received signal at the BS during the $t$-th slot can be expressed as

 where \(s_{k,t}\) represents the symbol transmitted by the \(k\)-th UE, and \(n_t \sim \mathcal{CN}(0, \sigma_n^2)\) is the additive white Gaussian noise.

-In PASS, the in-waveguide channel $\mathbf{g}$ can be regarded as the deterministic channel component that depends on {the locations and the coupling lengths of PAs}.
+In PASS, the in-waveguide channel $\mathbf{g}$ can be regarded as the deterministic channel component that depends on the locations and the coupling lengths of PAs\footnote{{This work employs the electronic activation of pre-positioned PAs along the waveguide.
+The system controller only needs to determine the activation state to ascertain the exact positions of PAs.
+The reconfiguration of the activated PA set is usually several orders of magnitude faster than the channel coherence time, enabling it to respond efficiently to rapid channel variations.}}.
 Consequently, we {merely need to estimate} the wireless propagation channel $\mathbf{h}_{k}$ from the $k$-th UE to the PAs.
 However, PASS introduces a fundamental challenge in channel estimation due to the highly coupled nature of $\mathbf{g}$ and $\mathbf{h}_{k}$.
 Specifically, while each waveguide is connected to multiple PAs, the waveguide channel is fixed and cannot be reconfigured to perform diverse beam measurements as in conventional hybrid precoding.
 As a result, the system must infer a high-dimensional channel vector $\mathbf{h}_{k}$ from inherently low-dimensional pilot observations, typically just one scalar per waveguide per measurement.
 To elaborate, suppose the widely used orthogonal pilot transmission strategy, e.g., time-division, is adopted, and $T$ denotes the number of pilot transmission slots transmitted by UE $k$.
 Note that even if the UE transmits $T \ge N$ or more pilot slots, a single waveguide output may provide no more than one linearly independent measurement per slot.
 That is, each pilot symbol experiences the same fixed merging of \(N\) PAs in the waveguide, yielding only repeated versions of the same scalar.
-Hence, the classic error-criterion-based algorithms, e.g., least square (LS) or linear minimum mean square error (LMMSE) estimators, are difficult to apply directly for channel estimation in PASS\footnote{To collect independent pilot measurements for each PA, as required by LS and LMMSE, one feasible approach is to introduce an antenna switching matrix that selects subsets of PAs in different time slots.
+Hence, the classic error-criterion-based algorithms, e.g., least square (LS) or linear minimum mean square error (LMMSE) estimators, are difficult to apply directly for channel estimation in PASS\footnote{To collect independent pilot measurements for each PA, as required by LS and LMMSE, one feasible approach is to introduce an antenna switching matrix that selects subsets of PAs in different time slots to realize the signal separation.
 In Section IV of this letter, we provide antenna switching matrix-based LS and LMMSE estimators as channel estimation benchmarks.
-Note that switching each PA in different time slots introduces hardware overhead, extended measurement time, and potential switch losses, all of which reduce practicality.}.
+Note that switching each PA in different slots introduces hardware overhead, extended measurement time, and potential switch losses, all of which reduce practicality.}.